skip to content

 Traits that offer utility include Mug, Even the Odds, and Improvisation.

-The Critical Strikes trait line is all about power damage, large damage numbers via critical hits, the Fury boon, and some minor utility as well.
+The Critical Strikes trait line is all about power damage, large damage numbers via critical hits, the boon, and some minor utility as well.

 The most popular traits in this line include Twin Fangs, Practiced Tolerance, No Quarter, and making 321 traits the most popular pick.

-Great Open World traits here are Assassin's Fury offering a huge Might boost, and insane self-sustain trait Invigorating Precision.
+Great Open World traits here are Assassin's Fury offering a huge boost, and insane self-sustain trait Invigorating Precision.

 Signets of Power is extremely useful during fights with a large number of enemies if you like to use signets, which will now give you bonuses when you kill something.